-Solid/solidified oil (emulsified oil ("mouse"), tar balls, and compact material in general):
+Solid / solidified oil (emulsified oil ("mouse"), tar balls, and compact material in general):

-Sampling by aluminium foil containers or spatula.
+Sampling by aluminium foil containers or bucket or spatula, or polyethylene cornet.

-1Direct sampling with a glass bottle should be the last resort in the absence of other options since this sampling technique leads to increased risks of (cross) contamination while yielding samples of lesser quality
+1Direct sampling with a glass bottle should be the last resort in the absence of other options since this sampling technique leads to increased risks of (cross) contamination while yielding samples of lesser quality.